ian-stock/quiz-bot/README.md

 The bot will:
 1. Open a browser window (so you can see what's happening)
 2. Navigate to the quiz page
+3. Log in with your credentials
+4. Wait for the quiz to start (Join button)
-3. For each question:
+5. For each question:
    - Read the question and options
-   - Send them to ChatGPT for analysis
+   - Send them to Mistral for analysis
    - Click the suggested answer
    - Submit the answer
    - Move to the next question

+## Debugging

+- The bot creates detailed logs in both the terminal and browser console
+- If there's an error clicking elements, it saves a screenshot as `error-screenshot.png`
+- You can close the browser window at any time to stop the bot

+## Files

+- `index.js` - Main bot script
+- `.env` - Configuration file (not in git)
+- `package.json` - Project dependencies
+- `.gitignore` - Git ignore rules

-## Requirements
+## Development

-- Node.js 16 or higher
+The project uses:
+- Playwright for browser automation
+- Ollama's Mistral model for question answering
-- An OpenAI API key
+- Node.js native fetch for Ollama API calls
-- Internet connection
+- dotenv for environment variable management

+## Notes

+- The bot runs in headed mode so you can see what it's doing
+- It will automatically clean up when you close the browser window
+- Mistral runs locally, so no API keys are needed
+- The quiz answers are processed completely offline